Skip to content

 # Tools can be plain strings or single-key dicts with per-agent config overrides.

-MindRoom uses `defaults.thread_summary_temperature` for automatic thread summaries on providers that support runtime temperature overrides.
+# defaults.thread_summary_temperature controls automatic summaries on providers that support runtime temperature overrides.

-Set it to `null` to omit the field and use provider defaults.
+# Set it to null to use provider defaults.

-Google OAuth client config and Google OAuth token services stay in the primary runtime and cannot be mirrored into isolated workers.
+# Google OAuth client and token services stay in the primary runtime and cannot be mirrored.

 # Required compaction is destructive inside the active session.